AntaresMugisho/PyBladeDocs/docs/6-displaying-data.md

 ```
 ---

-When you insert data using this syntax, PyBlade will automatically escape the content to protect against XSS (Cross-Site Scripting) attacks.
+When you insert data using this syntax, PyBlade will automatically escape the content to protect against common vulnerabilities like Cross-Site Scripting (XSS) attacks.
 For cases where you need to output unescaped HTML, there is another syntax.

 ## Displaying unescaped HTML data